Amperthorpe/Principium/src/README.md

 # Principium

-My mod project mostly for messing around and learning.
+My mod project in Kotlin mostly for messing around and learning.
 Not intended to be balanced or well made.

-Has some OP stuff, similar in theme to Avaritia, but way cheaper.
+Has some OP stuff, similar in theme to Avaritia.

+Special thanks to ShadowFacts, for maintaining Forgelin and posting the modding tutorials I could understand best.